 Morrisons store to open at Dalton Park

-We are delighted to announce that a new Morrisons store will open by the end of the year.
+We are delighted to announce that a new Morrisons store will on Thursday 26th November.

 Work is now underway to create a new look Morrisons store which will lead to the creation of 150 new jobs and provide essential community services.